PfeifferMicha/imhotep/Documentation/Source/mainpage.md

 [User Interface](Documentation/Source/userInterface.md): Describes how UI elements are set up in IMHOTEP.

+[Building your own tools](Documentation/Source/customTools.md): Hints on how to build your own tools and UI widgets.

 [Patient Event System](Documentation/Source/patientEventSystem.md): Describes how to make your tools react to Patient load/close events.